edwardfung123/gcpughk201711-meetup/README.md

 ## Changes

-1. We are going to implement a few *RESTful* APIs.
-The APIs include:
-    1. `GET /apis/users/` - Get a list of IG users
-	2. `POST /apis/users/` - Create an IG users
-	3. `GET /apis/users/<username>` - Get the details of an IG user
-	4. `DELETE /apis/users/<username>` - Remove the IG user
-2. Updated the `app.yaml` to add the routes
+1. Create new folder `models`
+2. Define IG user model in `models/user.py`
-3. Updated the `app.yaml` to disallow other users accessing the documentation page
+3. Use the `user` model in the APIs
-4. Updated `requirements.txt` so that we can use `flask` and `flask-restplus` to implement and document the APIs

-Please note that the data is not saved in the any persistent storage by design.
-In the next step, we will use datastore to store the IG users.

 # Next step

-The next branch is `features/add-ndb`.
+The next branch is `features/fetch-from-ig`.

 ---
 # Introduction